yaogara/yaogara-ark/content/plants/uncaria-tomentosa.md

 ---
-title: "Uncaria tomentosa (Cat’s Claw Vine)"
+title: Uncaria tomentosa (Cat’s Claw Vine)
-aliases: ["Cat’s Claw", "Cat’s Claw Vine", "uña de gato", "vilcacora", "Uncaria tomentosa"]
+aliases:
+  - Cat’s Claw
+  - Cat’s Claw Vine
+  - uña de gato
+  - vilcacora
+  - Uncaria tomentosa
+summary: >-
-summary: "A woody Amazonian liana used across Indigenous and mestizo traditions for inflammatory conditions and immune support; rich in oxindole alkaloids with emerging but inconclusive pharmacological evidence."
+  A woody Amazonian liana used across Indigenous and mestizo traditions for inflammatory conditions and immune support; rich in oxindole alkaloids with emerging but inconclusive pharmacological evidence.
-tags: ["Uncaria tomentosa", "uña de gato", "Amazonia", "Rubiaceae", "ethnomedicine", "anti-inflammatory", "immunomodulation"]
+tags:
+  - Uncaria tomentosa
+  - uña de gato
+  - Amazonia
+  - Rubiaceae
+  - ethnomedicine
+  - anti-inflammatory
+  - immunomodulation
-date: 2025-10-27
+date: '2025-10-27'
-license: "CC BY-SA 4.0 – Yaogará Research Archive"
+license: CC BY-SA 4.0 – Yaogará Research Archive
+lastmod: '2025-10-27'
 ---

 *This article is part of the Yaogará Ark, a living archive of Amazonian teacher plants and allied medicinal species.*